Bata22/EmailSender/README.md

 Script Project for automate sender emails
 When you use this script just make .env file in the root document with next names
 # Main Components to configure
-PASS - is from jour app password from Gmail for 3- party apps
+PASS - from jour app password from Gmail for 3- party apps
 #
-SENDER- is your email from where you send the email to targeted mail
+SENDER-  your email from where you send the email to targeted mail
 #
-RESIVER - is targeted mail
+RESIVER -  targeted mail
+#
+body - Text of mail you try to send